snakamura/log/drafts/limits_adjunctions.md

 - $F$ is a functor from $C^J$ to $C$
 - $Lim$ is a functor from $C^J$ to $C$

-and squint a bit, you'll find that it's is in the form expressing adjunction.
+and squint a bit, you'll find that it's in the form expressing adjunction.

 $Hom_N(P X, Y) \cong Hom_M(X, Q Y)$